yramic/Advanced_Numerical_Methods/README.md

         $ cmake ..
         $ make

-All binaries can be found at the `build/bin` path.
+All binaries can be found inside the `build` directory in respective subdirectories.

-## Download and Compile One Code
+## Download and Compile a Single Code

 The path for each problem / lecture code is: